alireza-molaee/django-webline-notifications/README.md

 ###Features
  * Chose notification status and color
  * Thumbnail for notification
- * Notification has a url, can be passed in other notifcations
+ * Notification has a URL, can passed in other notifcations
  * Send group (to list of users) notification

 ##How to install